roesta07/roesta07.github.io/_posts/2024-01-01-003-overdispersion-multilevel.md

 In this blog, I'll explore an interesting statistical relationship that I came to realize while experimenting with these two models: the Beta-Binomial Model and the Multilevel Binomial Model.

+The term "multilevel" can be quite vague when describing these models.
+For clarity, I'll provide a detailed model specification later in this post that will help you understand exactly what I mean by a "multilevel binomial model" in this context.

 ## Quick Intro on Beta-Binomial likelihood

 Let us assume the random variable S(success) to be binomially distributed, as